flanagancd68/talmidimway/content/commentary/revelation/2022-07-26-maranatha-revelation-22/index.en.md

 -   Isa 40:10-11 Behold, the Lord GOD comes with might, and his arm rules for him; behold, his reward is with him, and his recompense before him.
 [11] He will tend his flock like a shepherd; he will gather the lambs in his arms; he will carry them in his bosom, and gently lead those that are with young.

 -   Isa 62:11-12 Behold, the LORD has proclaimed to the end of the earth: Say to the daughter of Zion, "Behold, your salvation comes; behold, his reward is with him, and his recompense before him."
 [12] And they shall be called The Holy People, The Redeemed of the LORD; and you shall be called Sought Out, A City Not Forsaken.

+-   Mat 25:29 For to everyone who has will more be given, and he will have an abundance.
+But from the one who has not, even what he has will be taken away.

 ## Rev 22:13